About Us

 Mary Sue Savage, She/Her

 Mary Sue is Queer and lives in the East Bay of California.
-She has over a decade of experience in the sexual violence prevention field.
-She designed and implemented CHECK IT, a nationally recognized bystander intervention and peer education program at Cal Poly Humboldt.
-She co-directed one of the first college sexual violence prevention living-learning communities in the U.S. Mary Sue was awarded the Violence Prevention Championship Award by the CSU ATOD Conference and the Lifelong Achievement Award by the Humboldt Domestic Violence Coordinating Council.
+She has over a decade of experience in the sexual violence prevention field, and began her career as a campus preventionist.
+She designed CHECK IT, a nationally recognized bystander intervention and peer education program at Cal Poly Humboldt.
+She co-directed one of the first college sexual violence prevention living-learning communities in the U.S. Now, she works with colleges and community organizations nationwide, helping them strengthen their prevention initiatives to reach young people.
+Mary Sue has been awarded the Violence Prevention Championship Award by the CSU ATOD Conference and the Lifelong Achievement Award by the Humboldt Domestic Violence Coordinating Council.
 She holds an MSW and B.A. in Women’s Studies and Ethnic Studies.

 • Person smiling in front of green foliage and pink flowers, wearing a black top and necklace.